 But as in any venture, there are mistakes to be made.
-The problem with mistakes with raised bed gardening is many times they aren’t easily corrected.
+The problem raised bed gardening mistakes is many times they aren’t easily corrected.
 I know this from experience!

 From my own experience and from the experiences of others, I’ve compiled a list of 7 common mistakes in raised bed gardening.
 If you’re planning a garden for the first time or adding to your existing beds, this will help you avoid many of the mistakes I and others have made.
 And if you’re already gardening in raised beds but are seeing lackluster results, you may find some reasons why here.

 *some links below are affiliate links, which means if you click through and make a purchase, I receive a small commission.